-As explained, the advanced design of the PSU allows several types of power sources to be used, offering unprecedented flexibility: when powered by a Li-Po/Li-lon battery, it offers an ultimate degree of autonomy.
-For situations where the power is an issue, it can be powered by an external 12VDC power supply, connected over the 5.5mm barrel connector or over the two-pole screw terminal.
+As explained, the advanced design of the PSU allows several types of power sources to be used, offering unprecedented flexibility: when powered by a Li-Po/Li-Ion battery, it offers an ultimate degree of autonomy.
+For situations where the power is an issue, it can be powered by an external 12VDC power supply, connected over the two-pole screw terminal.
 Power is not an issue even if it is powered over the USB cable.
-It can be powered over the USB-C connector, using power supply delivered by the USB HOST (i.e. personal computer), USB wall adapter, or a battery power bank.
+It can be powered over the USB-C connector, using power supply delivered by the USB HOST [i.e. personal computer], USB wall adapter, or a battery power bank.